 When you are in a job, you have an advantage.
 Some of your colleagues may have similar expertise.
 Take help from them and outsource some of your work to them.
 Very few people will mind the extra money they can make on the sideline.

 9. Passive Source of Income

-Freelance is an active way of doing business online but you should also focus to create revenue sources which are more passive in nature.
+Freelance is an active way of doing business online, but you should also focus on creating more passive revenue sources.

 10. Part-Time Job

-Many companies have policies for work from home as it can save the costly real estate space.
-Again if your present employer doesn’t allow, you can switch jobs and often you will find startups prefer hiring experienced developer part-time.
+Many companies have policies for work from home as it can save costly real estate space.
+Again if your present employer doesn’t allow, you can switch jobs, and often you will find startups prefer hiring experienced developers part-time.

-If you have any kind of debt, pay it off and then calculate the minimum survival amount you need on a monthly basis.
+If you have any kind of debt, pay it off and then calculate the minimum survival amount you need every month.

 You are making some money doing part-time freelancing and see how much more is needed to reach the minimum survival amount level.
 One can easily double (or even triple) part-time freelance income when he or she works full-time.

 The minimum survival amount for me back in 2008 was ₹25k.
-Opt for a 6 to 8 months of minimum survival amount as a cash balance in the bank account.
-I had a balance of 8 months of my minimum survival amount and few months of additional minimum survival amount was coming from my last salary, leave encashment and provident fund withdrawal.
+Opt for 6 to 8 months of minimum survival amount as a cash balance in the bank account.
+I had a surplus of 8 months of my minimum survival amount, and a few months of additional minimum survival amount was coming from my last salary, leave encashment, and provident fund withdrawal.

 Finally, if you have all odds covered, time to pull the trigger and be a freelancer.